 Due to the resources that go into making pet food and the amount of meat consumption by our animals, it comes with a significant environmental impact.

 With various thoughts and trends and theories on specific diets for pets, it’s best to talk to your vet or a pet nutritionist about options.
-Like with anything, it’s best to buy in bulk.
-Not only is it less expensive, it also reduces packaging waste.

 Here are a few options I would recommend for minimal impact: